Links

 Binalyze AIR Console immediately starts to enumerate the cloud platform and pulls the assets list and assets details after the cloud account addition.
 It discovers the assets depending on the permissions and authorizations of the cloud accounts.
 All discovered assets will be shown under the Amazon AWS category under the associated organization.

-The assets and their details are shown on the right side of the Endpoint page as a list.
-Assets in which the Binalyze AIR agent is deployed are shown in blue, and the assets in which the Binalyze AIR agent is not deployed are shown in grey in that list.
+The assets and their details are shown on the right side of the Secondary Menu in the Assets page as a list.
+Assets in which the Binalyze AIR responder is deployed are shown in blue, and the assets in which the Binalyze AIR responder is not deployed are shown in grey in that list.

 If investigators or analysts do not sync the cloud account manually, Binalyze AIR Console automatically syncs in 30 minutes and updates the asset list.